JewellInstruments/JDx_Quick_Setup/README.md

 ## Install and Setup
 + Clone the app to your local machine.
 + Navigate into the app directory.
-+ Create a local venv in the with "python -m venv venv" (creates a virtual enviroment in venv)
++ Create a local venv in the with "python -m venv venv" (creates a virtual enviroment in ~/venv)
-+ Activate the eviroment using "source venv/Scripts/activate" (linux) or venv\Scripts\activate (Windows)
++ Activate the eviroment using "source venv/Scripts/activate" (linux and macOS) or venv\Scripts\activate (Windows)
 + Install modules using "pip install -r requirements.txt"
 + Run "python main.py" to start the app.
 ## Running the App